How Does Life Insurance Work?

 There are two primary types of life insurance: term and permanent life.
 Permanent life insurance such as whole life insurance or universal life insurance can provide lifetime coverage, while term life insurance provides protection for a certain period.

-The type of policy you choose may also reflect how involved you want to be in the process.
+The type of policy you choose from the most trusted agency in Chicago, be it universal life, whole life, or term life, may also reflect how involved you want to be in the process.

 How Do Life Insurance Payouts Work?